What is Rendering?

-According to a 2020 report, more than 62 billion pounds of renderable raw materials are produced in the U.S. and Canada each year from farms, feedlots and slaughter facilities for cattle, hogs, sheep, chickens and turkey.…That’s 500,000 tons of material- enough to fill 15 Dallas Cowboys football stadiums…..per year.
+According to a 2020 report, more than 62 billion pounds of renderable raw materials are produced in the U.S. and Canada each year from farms, feedlots, and slaughter facilities for cattle, hogs, sheep, chickens, and turkeys.

-From that approximately 16 million tons of rendered products are produced annually.
-That’s 16 million tons of reduced food waste that would have been sent to landfills if not upcycled into new ingredients for biofuels, pet foods, and other products.
+From that, approximately 16 million tons of rendered products are produced annually.
+That’s nearly 16 million tons of reduced food waste that would have been sent to landfills if not upcycled into new ingredients for biofuels, pet food, animal feed, personal care products, industrial uses, and other products.

 Sustainability’s critical priorities include reducing the amount of waste filling landfills, lowering carbon emissions, and conserving valuable natural resources.
 Rendering meets these objectives by upcycling rendered products into materials consumers can use again.
 This process also creates resiliency and produces bio-based products that prevent carbon and other greenhouse gases (GHGs) from being released into the atmosphere.

 Manufacturers can use animal products for applications in four primary product markets:

 Other applications include using gel bone for products such as gel cap coatings for vitamins and prescription drugs.
 Rendered fat offers a wide range of reuse options, from tires, candles, and detergents to ceramics and paint.